Reactive-Extensions/RxJS/doc/api/core/operators/first.md

-### `Rx.Observable.prototype.first([predicate], [thisArg])`
+### `Rx.Observable.prototype.first(predicate, [thisArg])`
 [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/linq/observable/first.js "View in source")

-Returns the first element of an observable sequence that satisfies the condition in the predicate if present else the first item in the sequence.
+Returns the first element of an observable sequence that satisfies the condition in the predicate, or a default value if no such element exists.

 #### Arguments
 1. `predicate` *(`Function`)*: A predicate function to evaluate for elements in the source sequence.
 The callback is called with the following information: